Azure-Samples/active-directory-verifiable-credentials-dotnet/3-asp-net-core-api-b2c/README.md

 The sample is intended to be deployed to [Azure App Services](https://learn.microsoft.com/azure/app-service/) and use [Managed Identity](https://learn.microsoft.com/azure/app-service/overview-managed-identity) for authenticating and acquiring an access token to call Verified ID.
-You don't need to do a app registeration in Entra ID.
+You don't need to do an app registration in Entra ID.

 ### Deploy the B2C Custom Policies